rescrv/blue/lsmtk/README.md

 lsmtk
 =====

-This library provides an implementation of an log-structured merge graph; a generalization of a log-structured merge tree.
-This merge graph uses a new compaction algorithm called *triangular compaction* that achieves a factor of 6.5x write amplification both in theory and in practice.
+This library provides an implementation of an log-structured merge tree; a This merge tree uses a new compaction algorithm called *triangular compaction* that achieves a factor of 6.5x write amplification both in theory and in practice.

 Triangular Compaction
 ---------------------